 All HKUST faculty, staff and students are eligible for interlibrary loan (ILL) service.
 ILL service is not available to other Library Card Holders.
+Faculty, postgraduates, research and teaching staff can also use the Document Delivery service to request scanned articles from the Library's print and microform collections.

 Users may borrow books or request photocopies of journal articles, book chapters, conference papers, etc. However, availability is subject to the holding library's circulation and interlending policies.